 This move away from test scores and disqualification from the U.S. News rankings has allowed us to innovate in ways we could not before.
 In other words, we are free to innovate rather than compromise our mission to satisfy rankings criteria:

 Our shift to a mission-driven approach to admissions is right for Hampshire College and the right thing to do.
 We fail students if we reduce them to a standardized test number tied more to their financial status than achievement.
 We fail students by perpetuating the myth that high standardized test scores signal "better" students.
-We are in the top one percent of colleges nationwide in the percentage of our undergraduate alumni who go on to earn advanced degrees—this on the strength of an education where we assess their capabilities narratively, and where we never, not once, subject them to a numerical or letter grade on a test or course.
+We are in the top one percent of colleges nationwide whose alumni go on to earn advanced degrees—this on the strength of an education where we assess their capabilities narratively, and where we never, not once, subject them to a numerical or letter grade on a test or course.